Synthesis of Computable Regular Functions of Infinite Words: Languages, Automata and Transducers over -Words

-\subparagraph{Transducers} We recall the definitions of one-way and two-way transducers over infinite words.
-A one-way transducer $\Aa$ is a tuple $(Q, \Sigma, \Gamma, \delta, Q_0, F)$ where $Q$ is a finite set of states, $Q_0, F$ respectively are sets of initial and accepting states; $\Sigma, \Gamma$ respectively are the input and output alphabets; $\delta \subseteq (Q \times \Sigma \times Q \times \Gamma^*)$ is the transition relation. $\Aa$ has the \buchi{} acceptance condition.
+We recall the definitions of one-way and two-way transducers over infinite words.
+A one-way transducer $\Aa$ is a tuple $(Q, \Sigma, \Gamma, \delta, Q_0, F)$ where $Q$ is a finite set of states, $Q_0, F$ respectively are sets of initial and final states; $\Sigma, \Gamma$ respectively are the input and output alphabets; $\delta \subseteq (Q \times \Sigma \times Q \times \Gamma^*)$ is the transition relation.
+We equip $\Aa$ with a \buchi{} acceptance condition.
 A transition in $\delta$ of the form $(q, a, q', \gamma)$ represents that from state $q$, on reading a symbol $a$, the transducer moves to state $q'$, producing the output $\gamma$.
 Runs, final runs and accepting runs are defined exactly as in B\"uchi automata, with the addition that each transition produces some output $\in \Gamma^*$.